 - Manufacturing seeks to produce goods at the lowest possible cost.
 This can be achieved by increasing batch sizes to minimize setup times and, thus, optimize machine utilization.
 However, larger batch sizes imply more cycle stock, which in turn locks up capital.

-- Purchasing seeks to pay minimal prices to suppliers (total cost of ownership is not always fully accounted for).
+- Purchasing seeks to pay minimal prices to suppliers.
 To reduce prices, suppliers can cut costs through larger manufacturing batch sizes and/or cutting inventory.
 But these large batch sizes are not only difficult for customers handling massive inbound goods, but they also reduce the supplier’s flexibility in managing fluctuating demand and fulfilling orders.

 - Finance seeks to minimize costs.
 This puts pressure on the objective of maximizing service levels, a goal that can be achieved by increasing shipment frequency plus investing into infrastructure and inventory levels, amongst other measures.

-- Sales aims at satisfying customer demand at the most optimal level, thus demanding high service levels and new product developments, as well as holding spare parts for aftersales business.
+- Sales aims at satisfying customer demand.
+This leads to demanding high service levels and new product developments, as well as holding spare parts for aftersales business.
 This contradicts the goal to minimize cost.

 Supply chain principles as basis for overcoming contradicting targets

-- Align the targets: To set up targets that are reflected in budgets and management bonuses, the company’s strengths and weaknesses need to be analyzed and the effects of targets on service, costs, and cash need to be understood; these targets not only need to be achievable, but must also allow for successful strategy implementation.
+- Align the targets: To set up targets that are reflected in budgets and bonuses, the company’s strengths and weaknesses need to be analyzed and the effects of targets on service, costs, and cash need to be understood.
+These targets not only need to be achievable, they must also allow for successful strategy implementation.

 - Differentiate between strategic, tactical, and operational measures: In the medium and short term, tactical and operational supply chain targets may deviate from the long-term strategy.
 For example, a cost leader that is generally lean on inventory may need to increase inventory for a product during a promotion to guarantee availability; strategic, tactical, and operational supply chain targets need to be differentiated.